National Association of Chiefs of Police: Structure

 The organization has two executive officers, Chief Executive Director Barry Shepherd, and CFO Brent Shepherd, as well as a board of directors.
 The organizations offers membership to command rank law enforcement and security personnel within the United States and her territories and possessions.

 Awards programs

 NACOP sponsors award programs to encourage citizen involvement in their communities, and to award those citizens and law enforcement officers who exhibit bravery and valor in the act of keeping their communities safe.
 Annual awards are distributed through its American Police Hall of Fame National Awards Program and the Outstanding Officer of the Year selection.

 Finances and fundraising

 As of 2020, NACOP uses 45.5% of annual revenue in support of its programs and initiatives, while 13% of funds go to administrative costs and 41.5% of funds go towards organizational expenses.
-The charity carries a 72% rating for ranked charitable organizations from the Charity Navigator oversight body; and was under a "moderate concern advisory" issued by the IRS from April 2021 to July 2022.
+The charity carries a 72% rating for ranked charitable organizations from the Charity Navigator oversight body; and was under a "moderate concern advisory" issued by Charity Navigator from April 2021 to July 2022.

 Beside public donations, there were three large funding entities that provided operating capital to NACOP: